 The news of SVB’s failure sent shockwaves through the Bay Area, where many of its clients were based.
 One of the main concerns was how this would affect the local real estate market.
 SVB had worked with a lot of startups in the region, many of which were in the process of raising funds or planning to expand.
 Without the support of SVB, it was unclear how these companies would fare, and whether or not they would be able to continue growing.

-Despite the differing opinions, there are some signs that the failure of SVB could have an impact on the local real estate market.
+There are some signs that the failure of SVB could have an impact on the local real estate market.
 One area of concern is the high-end luxury market, where many tech executives and entrepreneurs have been active buyers in recent years.
 With the uncertainty caused by SVB’s failure, it’s possible that some of these buyers may put their plans on hold, which could lead to a slowdown in the market.

 Additionally, some real estate experts are worried about the effect on the rental market.
 Many startups and tech companies in the Bay Area have been leasing large amounts of office space in recent years, and the sudden disappearance of SVB could make it harder for them to continue doing so.
 This could lead to a glut of commercial real estate on the market, which could then have a ripple effect on the rental market.